 The following tables present additional information regarding troubled debt restructurings, which includes both accrual and nonaccrual loans with troubled debt restructuring designation, that occurred during the year ended December 31, 2019.
 The premodification outstanding recorded investment represents the recorded investment of the loans as of the quarter end prior to the restructuring.
-The post-modification outstanding recorded investment represents the recorded investment of the loans as of the quarter end prior to the quarter end the restructuring occurred.
+The post-modification outstanding recorded investment represents the recorded investment of the loans as of the quarter end the restructuring occurred.
 There were no troubled debt restructuring that occurred for the years ended December 31, 2021 and 2020.